-Comprehensive development presents an opportunity to enhance the townscape and street-scene on a main road frontage close to the boundary with the neighbouring borough of Southwark.
+Redevelopment presents an opportunity to enhance the townscape and streetscene on a main road frontage close to the boundary with the neighbouring borough of Southwark.
 High quality design will enhance local character and heritage through appropriate materials and building form.
 The density of new development can be optimised in a way appropriate to this immediate context.

-There are also opportunities to improve Kennington Lane for pedestrians and cyclists, by widening the pavement and for a signalised crossing to be provided on the Kennington Lane frontage.
+There are also opportunities to improve Kennington Lane for pedestrians and cyclists, by widening the pavement and potentially relocating the signalised crossing